 “First I show them my work and they’ll say “I want to do a pendant” and they ask if they can copy one of my pieces,” Antonio tells us.
 “I say that’s okay but it’s best if you create your own design.”

-Antonio takes me through the process of making a piece of jewellery.
+My first lesson in silvermaking in San Miguel de Allende is in the jewellery making design process as Antonio takes me through the stages of making a single piece of jewellery.

 There’ll be some soldering to do at this point, and filing will be next to finish the piece.
 Antonio will then put the close-to-finished product in acid for ten minutes to clean it and remove any rough edges or marks.
 Lastly, he’ll give it a polish, and, set any gems or stones if there are any to be set.